Memory-Augmented Reinforcement Learning for Image-Goal Navigation: Our approach

-We now describe our approach for solving the image-goal navigation problem.
-As shown in Figure~\ref{fig:model}, our agent model has three parts: a data augmentation part for improving generalization, a navigation policy that learns to pick appropriate actions, and an external memory for leveraging past experiences.
+As shown in \autoref{fig:model}, our agent model has three parts: a data augmentation part for improving generalization, a navigation policy that learns to pick appropriate actions, and an external memory for leveraging past experiences.